Revision of JPath library

 Besides general polishing, I have implemented support for appending values into array, as was requested by email.
 However, it is currently not deployed on production server.

-#4 Updated by Jan Mach almost 2 years ago
+#4 Updated by Jan Mach about 2 years ago

 - Status changed from Feedback to In Progress